 Dan Herer (07:25):

-happening this, this happened in the San Fernando Valley in 1969.
-And he moved into a little building right off of the 101 freeway and Woodman Boulevard or Woodman Avenue.
-And, uh, he moved into this place called the South Bay club and it was sort of like a swingers slash hippie building.
+This happened in the San Fernando Valley in 1969, he moved into a little building right off of the 101 freeway in Woodman Boulevard or Woodman Avenue.
+And he moved into this place called the South Bay Club and it was sort of like a swingers/hippie building.
 And he moved in unknowingly.
-And, uh, afterwards he couldn’t afford to move out.
-One girl caught his eye and he started trying to ask her to, you know, to date and she said, uh, no, uh, sorry, Jack, you’re too square.
-Uh, you don’t know enough about the world.
-And you know, my dad was 30 and she was only 20.
-And she’s like, you know, your views on everything are completely backwards.
+And afterwards he couldn’t afford to move out.
+A girl caught his eye and he started trying to ask her to date and she said, “Sorry, Jack, you’re too square, you don’t know enough about the world.”
+My dad was 30 and she was only 20.
+And she’s like, “Your views on everything are completely backwards.
 You don’t understand what you’re talking about most of the time.
-And she says, you’re just a square.
-I can’t hang out with you.
-And, um, then he caught my mother smoking cannabis, uh, in, in her apartment where me and my two brothers lived, um, where she was, uh, home, uh, from the, uh, you know, from work.
-She was a waitress and she was smoking with one of her girlfriends and he catches her smoking pot and he threatens to send her to jail because, you know, to turn her into the police because you know, she was smoking cannabis.
+You’re just a square.
+I can’t hang out with you.”
+And then he caught my mother smoking cannabis in her apartment where me and my two brothers lived, where she was at home from work.
+She was a waitress and she was smoking with one of her girlfriends and he catches her smoking pot and he threatens to send her to jail, to turn her into the police because she was smoking cannabis.

 Donnell Alexander (08:42):

 What year are we talking about?

 Okay.
 So, how does he get to be an activist?
 And the guy who writes “The Emperor Wears No Clothes”?

 Dan Herer (08:48):